 - Protect your children with coverage they can’t lose.
 As you’ll see in the video below, this is a great time buy a policy like this for your children or grandchildren, too.
 I like to call this “a gift that lasts a lifetime.”

 - Set up a trust to fund your life insurance.
-Rather than paying your policy off all at once (you may be worried about paying more than you have to), you can set up a trust to pay your premiums automatically every year.
+Rather than paying your policy off all at once (you may be worried about paying more than you have to), you can use the death benefit to set up a trust to pay your premiums automatically every year.
 Your trust can also pay for other expenses, such as long term care insurance

 It should be noted that life insurance is not considered an investment.
 But, in my opinion, it’s one of the smartest ways you can spend your money.

 - Set Yourself up for a Happy Retirement

 According to Bank of America’s Spring 2014 Merrill Edge Report, 55% of “mass affluent” Americans – individuals with $50,000-$250,000 in investable assets – are scared about running out of money in retirement (only 27% fear public speaking!).